Tim-O-Neill/Path-of-Exile-Fatality-Predictor/part_01/readme.md

 ## Deliverables

-Be prepared to discuss 3 potential topics with your peers.
+Be prepared to discuss 3 potential topics with your peers with a complimentary slide deck.

 ## Useful Resources